University College London

 TEACHING

 Our core curriculum priorities across the years are Active Learning and Cultural Humility.
-Trainees join a range of seminars throughout training with the following starting in year 1: Clinical Seminars, Reflective Practice Seminars and Identities, Power and Context seminars.
+Trainees join a range of seminars throughout training with the following starting in year 1: Clinical, Reflective Practice and Identities, Power and Context.

 PLACEMENT

-First year placements tend to be year long and are generally in Adult Mental Health.
-We allocate trainees to a range of services from primary care, e.g. Talking Therapies (formerly IAPT) services, to specialist and secondary care services, e.g., inpatient services, CMHTs, Early Intervention for Psychosis services.
-Trainees complete an allocation questionnaire ahead of joining the course where they set out their experience prior to training.
-This helps allocators identify which service setting would best match their current level of skills and knowledge in adult mental health.
-All placements are considered as 6-month blocks, so trainees will have two mid-placement reviews and two end of placement reviews during these year long placements.
+First year placements tend to be year-long and are generally in Adult Mental Health.
+We allocate trainees to a range of services from primary care, e.g. Talking Therapies (formerly IAPT) services, to specialist and secondary care services, e.g., inpatient, community mental health teams, Early Intervention for Psychosis.
+Trainees complete an allocation questionnaire ahead of joining the course telling us their experience prior to training.
+This helps allocators match trainees’ current level of skills and knowledge to service setting.
+All placements are considered as 6-month blocks, so trainees will have two mid-placement reviews and two end of placement reviews during these year-long placements.

 RESEARCH